laravel/vapor-docs/1.0/domains/certificates.md

 ## Creating Certificates

 You may create SSL certificates via the Vapor UI or using the `cert` CLI command.
-When generating a certificate for a naked root domain, Vapor will automatically also add the `www` subdomain to the certificate.
 When creating a certificate, there are two types of certificate domain validation you may choose from: DNS and email. **In almost all cases, you should use DNS validation, as email validated certificates expires after two years and do not automatically renew.**

+When generating a certificate, Vapor will automatically generate a wildcard certificate if you are using DNS validation.
+If you are using email validation, Vapor will generate a certificate for the root domain and the "www" subdomain.

 ### DNS Validation